thijsfranck/courageous-comets/docs/user-guide/getting-started.md

     <figcaption>Sentiment Search Results</figcaption>
 </figure>

-???
-TIP "Message Context"

 The sentiment search feature is also available as a context menu option when you right-click on a message.
 Use this when you find a message that resonates with you and want to find more like it.

 ## Getting to Know the Community